PetTravel.com

 pet health certificate

 A licensed veterinarian must complete and sign a pet health certificate.
 This certificate should be in English or be accompanied by a version translated in English.
-It should identify the animal, the dates of vaccination, the manufacturer and the expiration date of the rabies vaccine.
+It should identify your pet, the dates of vaccination, the manufacturer and the expiration date of the rabies vaccine.

 For pets entering Alaska from the United States mainland: the APHIS 7001 form will only be accepted if it has a unique and trackable identification number.
 A certificate number must be printed on the form.
 This form cannot be downloaded from the Internet.